Skincare, Reviews, Sun care

 Texture

-My experience with Abib Heartleaf Sun Essence Calming Drop
+My Experience with the Abib Heartleaf Sun Essence Calming Drop

 At first, I was tricked by the texture.
 Looking at it, I thought it would be heavy for my skin, but I was wrong.
-It’s light and absorbs quickly into my skin.
-The white milky moist texture has a watery consistency.
+It’s light, spreads easily, and absorbs quickly into my skin.
+The white, milky, moist texture has a watery consistency.

 Even though this is a chemical sunscreen, there’s a slight white cast upon application.
-The white cast soon disappears and feels more like a primer type of white cast.
+The white cast soon disappears and feels more like a primer white cast.

 I find it can pill when I do my longer morning routines, so I particularly like this for days when I’m keeping things simple.
 I can’t speak to how well it holds up with sweat, but it does seem to have a skin-softening effect.
-It leaves a soft, dewy finish with a slight tone-up effect.
-I have glowy healthy skin looks afterward.⁣
+It leaves a soft, silky finish with a slight tone-up effect.
+I have glowy and healthy skin looks afterward.

 For reference, I have dry, dehydrated skin, and it is wintertime.
-I found this sun essence can be drying on the skin over time, and I didn’t stand the heavy alcohol smell.
+I found this sun essence a little dry for my skin.
+I should probably test it during the summer.

-By no means do I think this is bad.
+By no means do I think this isn’t good.
 The finish of it feels great.
-This might work better for me during summer, but it’s a no for my current sensitive dehydrated skin.
+This might work better for me during summer, but it’s a no for my sensitive, dehydrated skin.
 People with oily skin will appreciate this more since it has a light essence feel.

 When this sunscreen slips into my eyes, usually by the end of the day, it stings like crazy.